1. It's too early in the morning (det är för tidigt på morgonen)

 Some Swedes apparently also dress their dogs up as Lucia.
 Photo: Agnes Henriksson Fjeldstad/TT

 4. What's a gnome doing next to a gingerbread man and a boy in a pointy hat? (vad gör en tomte bredvid en pepparkaksgubbe och en pojke i spetsig hatt?)

 The modern Lucia procession includes several other popular characters.
 Children dress up as Swedish 'tomtar' (gnomes), gingerbread men, and 'stjärngossar' ('star boys'), as well as Lucia and her maidens.
 They all have their own theme songs to which the Swedes know all the lyrics.
 The star boys are an excuse for men who did not fancy putting candles in their hair but would quite like a dress to live out their dream.
 They also wear long, white robes, but instead of a crown of candles they get a pointy hat.

 Sweden's Crown Princess Victoria and Prince Carl Philip in 1984.
 Photo: Anders Holmström/TT

 5. I don't like saffron (jag tycker inte om saffran)

-As the famous Swedish saying goes, a holiday is not a holiday without some bizarre Swedish food to accompany it (okay, there's a possibility we just made that up).
+As the famous Swedish saying goes, a holiday is not a holiday without some bizarre Swedish food to accompany it (there's a possibility we just made that up).
 But be prepared to gorge on traditional saffron-flavoured Swedish Lucia buns (lussekatter).
 Oh and don't forget to wash everything down with some glögg.

 6. I thought they had banned Lucia? (jag trodde att de hade förbjudit Lucia?)